Latrobe City Stadium: History

+Despite the Government retracting its hosting commitment, they decided to press ahead with the upgrades to the facility, which are due for completion in October 2026.

+During the 2025-26 redevelopment, Falcons 2000 were forced to move to Keegan Street Reserve on Morwell's southern fringe - the very same facility they played at between 1974 and 1977 before moving to North Crinigan Reserve in time for the 1978 season.

 Notable fixtures

 The stadium held a Victorian Premier League match in 2008 between the Australian Institute of Sport and Oakleigh Cannons, as well as several Victorian Women's Premier League matches during the same year.

 On 8 July 2010, the venue held an A-League practice match between Melbourne Heart and Newcastle Jets.
 Newcastle won the match 2–1 in front of 3,000 spectators.
 On 13 November 2010, Falcons Park was host to the Melbourne Victory Women when they played Sydney FC Women in Round 2 of the W-League.
 Sydney FC beat Melbourne Victory 4–1.

 The venue hosted an A-League "Regional Round" clash between Melbourne Heart and Wellington Phoenix on 4 December 2011.
 Melbourne Heart won the match 1–0 with Mate Dugandzic scoring in the 41st minute.
 2,951 people attended the game.

-The stadium will be upgraded to host the rugby sevens events at 2026 Commonwealth Games.
+Playing for Senior NTC in the National Premier Leagues Victoria Women in 2017, Matildas midfielder Kyra Cooney-Cross - who was aged just 15 at the time - scored a hat-trick at the venue in a 6-3 win over Southern United on May 14, 2017.